$0 PTE Academic Preparation Guide — Quick-Start Checklist

 The tricky overlap: AHPRA's Writing minimum (60) is lower than the Proficient visa requirement for Writing (69).
 This means a candidate who achieves Proficient visa English will comfortably exceed AHPRA's Writing minimum — but a candidate who targets only AHPRA minimums may not qualify for Proficient English on the visa.

-The most efficient strategy for internationally trained nurses is to prepare for Proficient English (65 overall, 76 Speaking) from the start, which covers both requirements simultaneously.
+The most efficient strategy for internationally trained nurses may be to prepare for the full Proficient component set (L58/R59/W69/S76) from the start, while separately checking AHPRA's overall requirement and transition rules.
 The PTE Academic Preparation Guide includes a dedicated section for healthcare professionals with the component-level strategy and preparation timeline specific to the AHPRA threshold.

 Get Your Free PTE Academic Preparation Guide — Quick-Start Checklist